samiurrahman/TvShow/README.md

 # Tv Show Application
-This is open TV shows application that allows users to view list of all TV shows and their all details. this application usage data http://www.tvmaze.com/.
+This is open TV shows application that allows users to view list of all TV shows and their all details.
+This application usage data from "TV Maza" through API "http://www.tvmaze.com/".

+Note: If you face CORS issue, please use open network.

 ## Installation of vue/cli
 This application required Vue cli please install latest version.